History of Aboyne Games

 The sports which accompany such gatherings still show their links with the past, in the competitions for dancing and bagpipe music, in the granite balls which are used for putting the stone, and in the wooden shafts of the hammer which replace the flexible steel handles, though the conventional head of the blacksmith’s long-handled hammer has been replaced by a metal ball.

-Though in point of age the Aboyne Games cannot compare with their sister gatherings of Braemar and Lonach, they are of respectable antiquity, having been instituted in 1867 and continued without a break, except for two world wars, ever since.
+Though, in point of age, the Aboyne Games cannot compare with their sister gatherings of Braemar, Ballater and Lonach, they are of respectable antiquity, having been instituted in 1867 and continued without a break, except for two world wars, ever since.

-The programme, originally a comparatively simple one – there were only two flat races, 100 yards and quarter mile has grown till it now includes nearly all the major athletic competitions.
+The programme, originally a comparatively simple one – there were only two flat races, 100 yards and quarter mile has grown till it now includes many of the events seen at major athletic competitions.
 Since time and space are limited it takes considerable organisation and effort to crowd in all the events.

-Because money prizes are given the Games are mainly for professionals only, although in the judging and conduct of the events A.A.A. rules are followed with some minor variations and amateurs can compete without their amateur status being affected.
+Although money prizes are given, the events adhere to Amateur Athletic Association (A.A.A) ruling – with some minor variations - which allow amateurs to compete without their amateur status being affected.
 It is the object of the Games Committee to encourage local talent, particularly in the heavy events.
-Time unfortunately does not permit the running of a parallel series of open and local events, but to encourage local men to enter the open events, prizes are given to any of them who in the competition break a standard laid down.
+Time unfortunately does not permit the running of a parallel series of open and local events, but to encourage locals to enter the open events, prizes are given to any of them who in the competition break a standard laid down.

-A great deal of ceremonial and colourful pageantry always accompanied clan proceedings, and at the Games an attempt is made to recover and revive this.
+A great deal of ceremonial and colourful pageantry always accompanied clan proceedings, and at the Games an attempt is made to revive and maintain this.

 The Earliest Immigrants to Aboyne (Obeyn)